tiaplagata/capstone-project/README.md

 * Are customers in certain areas more likely to churn?

-**Scope & Data Used**
+**Methodology & Data Used**

-This project used the churn in telecoms dataset, which can be found in the data folder, and on kaggle via [this link](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
-This dataset included 21 columns and 3333 unique values.
-It was already pretty clean with no large outliers or null values.
+This project utilized data from 12 top cities from TripAdvisor's list of Traveler's Choice destinations for Popular World Destinations 2020, which can be found via [this link](https://www.tripadvisor.com/TravelersChoice-Destinations).
+The dataset was compiled by scraping the titles from Tripadvisor 'attractions' for each of the 12 cities.
+The final dataset included over 28,000 unique text values.

 # EDA